What Exactly Is Astral Projection? Here's What To Know About The Phenomena

 Though his near-death experience was not voluntary, it did cause Alexander to think astral projection was possible.
 He tells mbg he now uses binaural beats-based audio recordings to travel beyond the five senses and explore nonphysical aspects of consciousness.

 The problem when it comes to declaring astral projection "real" or "fake" is that much of the information about it is anecdotal.
 Pinning down human consciousness within the realm of modern science has proved a very difficult (and potentially impossible) task.

-This is because when it comes to Western science and medicine, the burden of proof is heavy.
-Psychiatrist Roxanna Namavar, D.O., who completed her residency at the University of Virginia's Division of Perceptual Studies (where Alexander's own NDE was actually studied), explains "Fundamentally the scientific community in this country is very Westernized, very much based in 'What does the evidence say?'—and that can sometimes pull away our curiosity for things greater than ourselves."
+When it comes to Western science and medicine, the burden of proof is heavy.
+Psychiatrist Roxanna Namavar, D.O., who completed her residency at the University of Virginia's Division of Perceptual Studies (where Alexander's own near-death experience was actually studied), explains, "Fundamentally the scientific community in this country is very Westernized, very much based in 'What does the evidence say?'—and that can sometimes pull away our curiosity for things greater than ourselves."

 Plus, she adds, there is no real way to definitively measure astral projections or compare them to a control group.
 Not to mention, studying these things requires someone with funding to have interest.
 And to that end, most people don't know how to astral project, so rounding up a solid sample size for research would be difficult.

 These are some reasons why, she says, "There tends to be this split between science and spirituality," adding, "I don't think you can prove or disprove astral projection or out-of-body experiences."

 Find your mystical side with Keen's psychic insights.

 According to Nicholls, it would be best to learn to astral project with the help of a professional.
 There are also resources online, such as videos and guided meditations for astral projection that you can try.